mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Start doing Flex Panel Gallery for JavaScript30.

 **Thoughts** I finished the array cardio project and gotta say it was pretty daunting working through all these array.
 But now that I'm back to the main page, I should be able to fun with the visuals again.

+### Day 62: Aug 15, 2019

+**Today's Progress**: Finished doing Flex Panel Gallery for JavaScript30.

+**Thoughts** The project itself was not bad, but I'm starting to get confused about the codes and information and... basically everything in the JS30 itself.
+Maybe because I haven't got the all basics of JavaScript under the belt yet.

+### Day 63: Aug 16, 2019

+**Today's Progress**: Solved 12 JavaScript challenges in FFC.

+**Thoughts** I've taken a short break from JS30 and do some FFC challenges cause my brain needs some excerise.
+And there's no any exciting projects I have planned yet.
+God, what am I doing now?